Small-Text: Active Learning for Text Classification in Python: Overview of Small-Text

 \section{Overview of Small-Text}

 The main goal of \libraryName is to offer state-of-the-art active learning for text classification in a convenient and robust way for both researchers and practitioners.
-For this purpose, we implement a modular pool-based active learning mechanism, illustrated in Figure~\ref{fig:overview}, which exposes interfaces for classifiers, query strategies, and stopping criteria.
-The core of \libraryName integrates \sklearnName \citep{pedregosa:2012}, enabling direct use of its classifiers.
-Overall, the library provides 13 query strategies, including some that are only usable on text data, and two integrations of well-known machine learning libraries, namely \pytorchName \citep{paszke:2019} and \transformersName \citep{wolf:2020}.
+For this purpose, we implemented a modular pool-based active learning mechanism, illustrated in Figure~\ref{fig:overview}, which exposes interfaces for classifiers, query strategies, and stopping criteria.
+The core of \libraryName integrates \sklearnName \cite{pedregosa:2012}, enabling direct use of its classifiers.
+Overall, the library provides thirteen~query strategies, including some that are only usable on text data, five~stopping criteria, and two integrations of well-known machine learning libraries, namely \pytorchName \cite{paszke:2019} and \transformersName \cite{wolf:2020}.
 The integrations ease the use of CUDA-based GPU computing and transformer models, respectively.
-The modular architecture renders both integrations completely optional, resulting in a slim core, which can be used without unnecessary dependencies in a CPU-only scenario.
+The modular architecture renders both integrations completely optional, resulting in a slim core that can also be used in a CPU-only scenario without unnecessary dependencies.
+Given the ability to combine a considerable variety of classifiers and query strategies, we can easily build a vast number of combinations of active learning setups.

+The library provides relevant text classification baselines such as SVM \cite{joachims:1998} and KimCNN \cite{kim:2014}, and many more can be used through \sklearnName.
+Recent transformer models such as BERT \cite{devlin:2019} are available through the \transformersName integration.
+This integration also includes a wrapper that enables the use of the recently published SetFit training paradigm \cite{tunstall:2022}, which uses contrastive learning to fine-tune SBERT embeddings \cite{reimers:2019} in a sample efficient manner.